 1 This release contains provisional statistics on the international travel movements of persons arriving in, and departing from, Australia.

 2 This is a temporary publication in response to COVID-19 and the heightened interest in traveller data.
-It is released one month earlier than the regular monthly Overseas Arrivals and Departures (OAD) publication.
+It is released one month earlier than the regular monthly Overseas Arrivals and Departures (OAD) publication (cat. no. 3401.0).
 The data does not incorporate arrival card information and the use of other administrative data.
 The data is provisional and has not had the full quality assurances applied during the standard processes normally undertaken for OAD.

 Source of the statistics